aashika116/cubegui-plugin/README.md

 A plugin for CubeGUI that visualizes system tree data in JSON format.

 ## Build Instructions
+To build the plugin, make sure you have **Qt 5.15.18** installed, as cubegui-4.8.2 is not compatible with Qt 6.

 To build the plugin, simply run the `build.sh` script located in the project directory:
 ```bash
 bash ./build.sh